Privacy Policy

 2. Purpose and Legal Basis for Processing

 In the event of a cancellation due to illness, accident or death, we may request documentation confirming whether you are fit to travel or not.
-Such documentation is used solely for the purpose of assessing the cancellation insurance and should not include detailed medical information.
+Such documentation is used solely for the purpose of assessing the cancellation insurance and should not include detailed medical information; - to comply with our legal, regulatory (including self-regulatory) and internal requirements and rules, including compliance with court or administrative orders;

 The processing of your personal data is primarily based on: